 - cash (use it to pay off angry rioters to leave you alone or to get food and water from vending machines)

-- a folding knife (useful for self-defense and a million other situations)
+- a folding knife (useful for self-defence and a million other situations)

-- a pen (a tactical pen could act as a self-defense weapon but if you already have a weapon, you can think about getting one with an incorporated flashlight)
+- a pen (a tactical pen could act as a self-defence weapon but if you already have a weapon, you can think about getting one with an incorporated flashlight)

 - water purification tablets